amorgan101010/arch-setup/README.md

   - ...Once I remembered the command to modify an existing user, `usermod`

+- Hmm, reading the docs for usermod showed me the `-l` option to change a user's name, might as well use that on this laptop's install to make it a bit more pleasant to use before it gets nuked...

 ---

 ### Deadname Detour: Name Changes in Unix